syncfusion-content/uwp-docs/uwp/CellGrid/Rows-and-Columns.md

 ## Resize rows and columns

-By default, row resizing and column resizing will be enabled in the SfCellGrid.
+By default, row resizing and column resizing will be enabled in the Excel-like Grid.
 To disable the resizing, set the `AllowRowResize` and `AllowColumnResize` properties to false.

 {% tabs %}
 {% highlight c# %}